 Memory Care in Simi Valley

 Varenita of Simi Valley is a retirement community that offers both assisted living and memory care.
 Our secure memory care neighborhood is built for those who want to remain independent and engaged but also have memory impairment.
 Our community is safe, comfortable and designed to feel like home.

 As a resident of our memory care community, Mom will receive:

 - Assistance with daily tasks

 - Safe, comfortable studio suite

 - Caring, compassionate team members

 - Opportunities for families to create new memories

 If you are helping Mom choose a senior living community where she will feel comfortable and at home, we invite you to take a Virtual Dementia Tour of our facilities.
 This tour lets people with dementia and their families view our facilities from the comfort of home.

-Along with being a part of an active, engaged community, our residents also enjoy luxury amenities like the Salus wellness philosophy, private studio apartments, scheduled transportation and social, educational and spiritual programs.
+Along with being a part of an active, engaged community, our residents also enjoy luxury amenities like private studio apartments, scheduled transportation and social, educational and spiritual programs.